 Assess your industry: Look at trends shaping your profession.
 Tech?
 Marketing?
 Health?
 Understand where the biggest skill demands lie.

-Check market insights: Use resources like LinkedIn or government reports to see top UK skill needs.
+Check market insights: Use resources such as LinkedIn or government reports to identify the top UK skill needs.

 Refer to the courses and certificates in a CV article for more inspiration.